Antioxidants in food

 Antioxidants in food is a group of compounds that neutralize free radicals, using dietary sources for athletic performance and recovery.

-💬 Simply put: Antioxidants are substances from food that protect our body from harmful particles called free radicals.
+Antioxidants are substances from food that protect our body from harmful particles called free radicals.

-📖 Dietary Antioxidants
+📖 Dietary antioxidants

 Substances from food that neutralize free radicals, protecting cells from damage and aiding recovery.